jpetazzo/intro-to-docker/slides/Securing_With_TLS/Objectives.md

 At the end of this lesson, you will be able to:

-* Understand how Docker uses TLS to secure and authorize users
+* Understand how Docker uses TLS to secure and authorize remote clients
-* Create a TLS CA
+* Create a TLS Certificate Authority
 * Create TLS Keys
 * Sign TLS Keys
 * Use these keys with Docker